 This is exactly what people who are not currently students assume: College life is nothing but a predictable, drowsy conveyer belt.
 In reality, most kids over the age of 18 have a lot more to worry about than Saturday football games.
 Consider, for one, the hefty college bill they’re accruing over the course of their education.
 Or the urgent need to collect a paycheck to pay off books or living expenses.

 And nope, a lot of them can’t escape taxes.
-For the next few pages, we’ll look at some ways that students can get ahead of their annual April obligations.
+For the next few minutes, we’ll look at some ways that students can get ahead of their annual April obligations.

 10. Do You Need to File?

 If you’ve decided to go ahead and file, it’s really important that you check with your parents or guardians to make sure you’re all on the same page about who’s claiming what.
 Keep in mind that your parents might still want to claim you as a dependent, even if you’ve got your own fancy income and tax return.
-The exemption they earn is nothing to sneeze at, after all.
+The partially refundable tax credit they earn is nothing to sneeze at, after all.

 That might be cold comfort to a student who really wants that $250 refund.
-But keep in mind that if a parent is providing more than 50 percent of your support, you’re probably not going to get a personal exemption anyway.
+But keep in mind that if a parent is providing more than 50 percent of your support, they will be better off claiming you for a bigger tax credit — that they might share with you, if you ask nicely.
 The one thing you don’t want to do is try to claim both — that you’re a dependent for your parents and also on your own.
 The IRS doesn’t appreciate that scam, and it’ll cause a lot of headaches for you and your parents.

-If you’re really bummed that your IRS-sponsored beer money is now a part of an exemption for your parents, do your best to convince them to give you a bit of the cash for yourself.
+If you’re really bummed that your IRS-sponsored beer money is now a part of a tax credit for your parents, do your best to convince them to give you a bit of the cash for yourself.
 (If that works, tell my parents to send me some money too.)